Live Chat Now

 What Are Some Popular Careers in Accounting?

 Accountants work in a variety of industries and are employed by companies of all sizes.
-Though public accounting is a popular career choice, there are also unique accounting roles in federal, state and local government, at Fortune 500 companies, small businesses and non-profit organizations.
+Though public accounting is a popular career choice, there are also unique accounting roles in federal, state and local government, and at Fortune 500 companies, small businesses and non-profit organizations.

-Financial Accounting
+Financial accounting

 Financial accountants organize and keep track of financial statements and maintain accounts payable and receivable.
-Financial accountants work extensively with technology to compute and classify financial records, ensuring that they're properly prepared for audits or questions from the organizational leaders.
+Financial accountants work extensively with technology to compute and classify financial records, ensuring that they're properly prepared for audits or questions from organizational leaders.

 People in this field provide senior management with forecasts of the company's profits and losses (income statements) and operating performance for the upcoming quarter and year.
 They analyze risk and help their companies adjust according to the financial data they're given.

-Federal and State Taxation
+Federal and state taxation

 Tax laws are complicated on all levels, and accountants who work in compliance or tax management may find employment working with federal or state taxes in either organizational or consumer-facing roles.

-Internal Auditing
+Internal auditing

 Internal auditors are the impartial watchdogs responsible for upholding the missions and visions of their organizations while simultaneously ensuring that funds are flowing where they need to be.
 Internal auditors might focus on: